 Aalst is an industrial heart in a predominantly green environment.
-A city along a waterway that takes you past medieval villages.
+It is a city along a waterway that takes you past medieval villages.
 The Dender Valley flows into the Scheldt.
-The Waasland that surrounds the Scheldt, just like the Dendervallei, borders on the Pajottenland that is situated east of the city of Aalst.
-To the south we find the Flemish Ardennes.
-These are all areas where the rural character has never disappeared.
-Those who want to experience a city without being overwhelmed will certainly find what they are looking for in Aalst.
-Numerous shops, famous coffee houses, markets and so on.
-But those who want to explore the region are short of energy.
-Hiking and cycling routes in abundance, nature reserves and forests in the immediate vicinity.
-Tower Hotel will be happy to work with you to find out what your perfect holiday can look like.
+The Waasland surrounding the Scheldt, just like the Dender Valley, borders on the Pajottenland situated to the east of Aalst.
+To the south, you’ll find the Flemish Ardennes, each of these areas has retained its rural character.
+Those who wish to experience a city without being overwhelmed will surely find what they are looking for in Aalst, with countless shops, famous coffee houses, markets, and more.
+But if you’re looking to explore the region, you might quickly find that you run out of energy.
+Hiking and cycling routes abound, with nature reserves and forests in the immediate vicinity.
+Tower Hotel is eager to work with you to create your perfect holiday.

 Carnival